CentreforTranslationStudies/KONKOMBA/README.md

 <p> This repository contains the TEI files transcribed by students at HHU's Philosophical Faculty.
-They were prepared in the context of the project Demarginalising Orature. </p> <br>
+They were prepared in the context of the project <a href="https://blogs.phil.hhu.de/ctsdus/" target="blank"> Demarginalising Orature. </a> </p> <br>
 <p> List of Folk Tales <br>
 <a href="https://centrefortranslationstudies.github.io/KONKOMBA/html_sose22/God_gave_everyone_a_talent.html" target="_blank">God Gave Everyone a Talent</a> <br>
 <a href="https://centrefortranslationstudies.github.io/KONKOMBA/html_sose22/The_Chameleon_and_Ubors_daughters.html" target="_blank">The Chameleon and the Ubor's Daughters</a> <br>